Good communication skills are not the same as people’s skills. Sometimes, these two types of skills don’t go hand in hand.

 Prevent burnouts

-According to Deloitte, 50% of employees experienced fatigue or burnout.
+Some studies show that around 50% of employees experience fatigue or burnout.
 Their top reason is that they feel isolated from the rest of the organization.
 This is especially true when it comes to remote work.
 The lack of face-to-face interactions can make your employees feel cut off from the rest of the organization.

 This goes to show how interpersonal communication is more relevant than ever.
 By promoting the development of such skills, you also encourage your employees to become more open and engaging with their colleagues.